Commercial Payers → Delivery → Retention

 - Offering the program via telehealth to increase access

-In addition, the National Association of Chronic Disease Directors (NACDD) collected the following information from state and local health department representatives from Montana, Colorado, North Dakota, and Ohio regarding challenges and opportunities to mitigate the challenges of working with rural populations:
+In addition, NACDD collected the following information from state and local health department representatives from Montana, Colorado, North Dakota, and Ohio regarding challenges facing rural populations and opportunities to mitigate those challenges.